csbrady-warwick/EIS-2/README_PARSER.md

 You can change the behaviour of a parser item by simply calling `add_constant`, `add_variable`, `add_function` or `add_stack_variable`again with the same name but a different value or getter function.
 The previous behaviour for that name is forgotten and all future stacks that are tokenized by this parser will use the new behaviour.
 Stacks that have _already_ been tokenized by this parser are unaffected and will continue to evaluate with the original values and getter functions in place.
 If you want to be able to change the behaviour of a stack after it has been tokenized you will have to use emplaced functions.

+There is no way to prevent this overriding behaviour in the parser but a host code can check if a symbol is already known to the parser using the `get_token_info` function.
+This takes a string holding the name of the symbol to test and returns a logical for whether or not the symbol is known to the parser.
+It will return `.TRUE.` if the requested symbol is a variable, constant, function, operator or emplacement function regardless of whether the symbol is currently deferred or not.
+Optionally you can specify a `cap_bits` parameter that will be filled with the `cap_bits` value specified when the symbol was defined or the `deferred` option that is set to `.TRUE.` if the symbol is deferred and `.FALSE.` if not.

 ## Capability bits